shivannis/xandr-docs-public/xandr-docs/articles/monetize/foreign-exchange-margin.md

 ---
 title: Microsoft Monetize - Foreign Exchange Margin
-description: The article reveals how Xandr handles Foreign Exchange Margin (FX Margin) to mitigate currency risks in non-USD media costs during monthly transactions. ms.date: 10/28/2023
+description: The article reveals how Microsoft Advertising handles Foreign Exchange Margin (FX Margin) to mitigate currency risks in non-USD media costs during monthly transactions. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Foreign exchange margin

-Xandr charges an **FX Margin** (Foreign Exchange Margin) for clearing media cost in non-USD currencies.This charge is applied to offset the risk that Xandr assumes due to the natural fluctuations of currency exchange rates during the course of a month of buying/selling activity.
+Microsoft Advertising charges an **FX Margin** (Foreign Exchange Margin) for clearing media cost in non-USD currencies.This charge is applied to offset the risk that Microsoft Advertising assumes due to the natural fluctuations of currency exchange rates during the course of a month of buying/selling activity.
 If you have any questions about this charge, contact your Account Manager.

 ## Rates

 The table below lists the FX Margin Rates per currency.
-These rates are subject to change and are set by Xandr based on currency volatility, transaction volume, and cost to clear.
+These rates are subject to change and are set by Microsoft Advertising based on currency volatility, transaction volume, and cost to clear.

 | Currency | FX Margin effective Jun/1/2017 | FX Margin effective Aug/1/2017 | FX Margin effective Oct/9/2017 | FX Margin effective Nov/1/2017 | FX Margin effective Jan/10/2018 | FX Margin effective Jan/29/2018 | FX Margin effective June 1, 2018 | FX Margin effective Feb 1st, 2021 | FX Margin effective Mar 13, 2021 |
 |--|--|--|--|--|--|--|--|--|--|